I’ve always liked the idea of the album as a musical journey – a film or a novel in musical terms. A long-form piece can convey so many different

 Tent-wearing MOR superstar-to-be Demis Roussos was the bass player and singer, so it’s got the most bizarre credentials.
 Still one of the all-time great double concept albums ever.
 Everyone should own a copy.

-In some respects, a musical representation of the seasons was an obvious thing to do (Vivaldi had already done it, of course), but he/she managed to capture the essence of each to perfection.
+In some respects, a musical representation of the seasons was an obvious thing to do (Vivaldi had already done it, of course), but she managed to capture the essence of each to perfection.
 I particularly admire Summer, which is 22 minutes’ worth of hazy drones, overlaid with electronically created crickets, chirping birds and buzzing bees.
-I’ve always been a sucker for double albums with four side-long tracks, such as Tales From Topographic Oceans by Yes or Tangerine Dream’s Zeit, and Sonic Seasonings is another ace example.

 This one is an absolute masterpiece, a triple album which foresees extreme weather conditions threatening to wipe out humanity, until a chap called Mr Blint comes along and writes a piano concerto which counteracts the forces of nature.
 It’s all very tongue-in-cheek, and also includes a play written and voiced by the late, great comic genius Peter Cook.